piyush-daga/clarity/README.md

 - Theming: Light/Dark theme with automatic detection and persistent preference; dynamic background illustrations.
 - Accessibility: Icon buttons have labels; calendar events include descriptive aria‑labels.

+## AI Setup (optional)
+- Models: Choose Gemini models in Settings.
+Default is "Gemini 2.5 Flash (free)".
+- API key: In Settings → AI, paste your Gemini API key (from https://aistudio.google.com/app/apikey).
+The key is stored locally in your browser, masked, and not shown again.
+- Usage: This only sets up configuration.
+We’ll wire AI features into the app in follow‑up steps.

 ## Screenshots
 Screenshots are available in `public/screenshots/` and linked below.